gjr80/weewx-aurora/README.md

 # weewx-aurora
-Using weewx with aurora-1.9.3 to record aurora inverter data in a weewx database and publish to pvoutput.org
+Using weeWX to record aurora inverter data in a weeWX database and publish to pvoutput.org